Installing Gregorio under Mac OSX

 xcode-select --install

-sudo port install libtool autoconf automake flex bison py-pygments
+to get the latest sources packagessudo port install libtool autoconf automake flex bison py-pygments

-sudo port install libxml2
+.sudo port install libxml2

-sudo port install bash git
+.sudo port install bash git

 Source downloading